BenjaminDarking/CV/README.md

 - Leading a team
  - Being in charge of a team of workers, both in-house and external contractors, to ensure projects were brought in not only on budget but on time as well.
 - Problem Solving
- - Whether this was a high-level problem with how we run the business or a specific problem with a project, I would work with my team to solve these.
+ - Whether this was a high-level problem with how we ran the business or a specific problem with a project, I would work with my team to solve these.
 - Learning and adapting to requirements
  - Starting and running a business had a steep learning curve!
 There were a lot of issues that needed to be understood and implemented from the start and arise as we grew.
 - Legal requirements